‘Why don’t some companies care about equality?’

 What is the conversation you need to have to create an “ah-ha” in someone else?
 That conversation can serve as a spark to ignite the change needed to level the playing field.

-Trudy Bourgeois is founder and CEO of The Center for Workforce Excellence and NEW Executive Leaders Forum conference designer.
+Trudy Bourgeois is founder and CEO of The Center for Workforce Excellence.
 She is happy to answer your career questions.
 Please email them to NEW Communications Manager Barbara Grondin Francella.

 Views expressed in blogs, posts and user comments are those of the authors and do not necessarily reflect the opinions of the Network of Executive Women or its Officers, Board members and corporate partners.